Stochastic maximum principle for sub-diffusions and its applications: Introduction

 In a forthcoming paper \cite{CZ2}, we will study HJB equation for stochastic optimal control for SDEs driven by sub-diffusions.

 The rest of this paper is organized as follows.
 We formulate the stochastic control problem in Section \ref{S:2}.
-In Section \ref{S:3} , overshoot process is introduced to make the sub-diffusion Markov.
+In Section \ref{S:3}, overshoot process is introduced to make the sub-diffusion Markov.
 In Section \ref{S:4}, a martingale representation for sub-diffusions is established, which is then used to obtain existence and uniqueness of BSDEs driven by sub-diffusions.
 This is one of the main results of this paper.
-In Section \ref{S:5}, necessary conditions for optimal control are established using both spiking and convex variation.
-Section \ref{S:6} is concerned with sufficient condition with and without the concavity assumption of which corresponds to two variation methods.
-In Section \ref{S:7}, we apply our main results to a linear quadratic system driven by sub-diffusions for which we are able to find the optimal control and its state process explicitly.
+In Section \ref{S:5}, necessary conditions for optimal control are established using both spiking and convex variational methods.
+Section \ref{S:6} is concerned with two sufficient conditions for a control to be optimal, with and without the concavity assumption.
+In Section\ref{S:7}, we apply our main results to a linear quadratic system driven by sub-diffusions for which we are able to find the optimal control and its state process explicitly.

 For simplicity, in this paper, we formulate and state the models and theorems in the setting of one-dimensional state space.
 However, all the results in this paper hold in the high dimensional state spaces by the same argument with some straightforward modifications.